topcoder-platform/tc-project-service/README.md

 #Topcoder Projects Service

-Microservice to manage CRUD operations for all things Tags.
+Microservice to manage CRUD operations for all things Projects.

 ### Local Development
 * We use docker-compose for running dependencies locally.
 Instructions for Docker compose setup - https://docs.docker.com/compose/install/